 1. Optimize Home, Feature, and Solutions Pages for High-Intent Keywords

-Most SEO agencies and SaaS businesses focus the majority of their SEO efforts into optimizing their core web pages — homepage, feature pages, and solutions pages — for a handful of target keywords.
+Most SEO agencies and SaaS businesses focus the majority of their SEO efforts on optimizing their core web pages — homepage, feature pages, and solutions pages — for a handful of target keywords.

 The standard process for this involves: